 Ensure through planning and contract requirements that activities of third parties performing work for Weyerhaeuser are consistent with this policy.

-If necessary to fulfill the requirements of the process or agreement, receive training in identifying T&E species likely to be encountered or their habitat characteristics.
+If need to fulfill the requirements of the process or agreement, receive training in identifying T&E species likely to be encountered or their habitat characteristics.

 Promptly report sightings of known or suspected T&E species to their team leader or other designated management representative (e.g., company wildlife biologist) for possible further evaluation.